|

 Motivation

-Now, being forced to do
+Although “being forced to do

-coercion under threat of punishment.
-It can also be understood in a psychological
+death or punishment,” it can also be understood in a psychological sense of

-lets use a practical example.
+let’s use a practical example.

 Imagine that you are a child